backstage/backstage/docs/frontend-system/architecture/04-plugins.md

 ## Introduction

+In addition to the existing [`plugins`](../../plugins/index.md) documentation we now want to take a look at plugins in the new frontend system.
+If you already created a plugin yourself you will recognise a lot of similarity in the new architecture with the existing one.

+Backstage is a single-page application composed of a set of plugins.
+Each of this plugin extends & customises your specific

 <!--

 Introduce frontend plugins and how each of them is shipped as a separate package.
 Highlight that each package should only export a single plugin instance.